-The United States Food and Drug Administration (FDA) recently approved a new version of the Nutrition Facts label for packaged foods—a revision 20 years in the making.
+The United States Food and Drug Administration (FDA) has approved a new version of the Nutrition Facts label for packaged foods—a revision 20 years in the making.
 And while you may notice several changes, one in particular may stand out more than the others: a designated line for Added Sugars, complete with its very own % Daily Value column.

-What Else is Different about the New Label?
+What else is different about the new label?

 In addition, daily values for specific nutrients (such as dietary fiber and vitamin D) have been updated based on the latest scientific information, and the list of nutrients that must be included on each label has been updated to add vitamin D and potassium.
 Although vitamin A and vitamin C are no longer required to appear on the label, they may be included voluntarily by manufacturers.
-Click here to learn more.